-The pathway between the Material Status Icon and corresponding Head Status Icon will take on a variety of colors and display various graphics, depending on the load state of the associated material spool's filament.
-For printers with two model bays and two support bays (F270, F370, and F370 CR models), only one material can be loaded to or unloaded from the corresponding head at a time.
-The pathway corresponding to the material bay whose material spool is not being loaded/unloaded will be solid gray or dashed gray, depending on the material's load status.
-Regardless of the number of model and support bays, only one material type can be loaded/unloaded at a time (i.e. a model and support spool cannot be loaded/unloaded simultaneously).
+The pathway between the Material Status Icon and corresponding Head Status Icon will take on a variety of colors and display various graphics, depending on the load state of the associated material coil box's filament.
+The pathway of the empty filament port will be dashed gray.
+Only one material type can be loaded/unloaded at a time (i.e. a model and support material coil box cannot be loaded/unloaded simultaneously).
 Filament pathways can appear in the following states (color usage, highlighting, and descriptions apply to both model and support):